-The ideas and resources shared in this monthly newsletter point to a library of resources that can be used by youth organization leaders, resource providers, political leaders, universities, volunteers and youth to help mentor-rich programs thrive in all of the neighborhoods where they are most needed, and to help understand and respond to these over-riding challenges.
+The ideas and resources shared in this monthly newsletter point to a library of resources that can be used by anyone, in Chicago, or around the world, to help mentor-rich youth programs thrive in all of the neighborhoods where they are most needed, and to help understand and respond to these over-riding challenges.

 If you are a consistent reader,

 consider a contribution

 What will youth programs look like after Covid19?

 Prior to Covid19 many site-based tutor/mentor programs had computers where youth and volunteers could sit side-by-side doing research for school papers, homework and/or current events.
 For the past year these two people have been in different places, yet still connected via the computer to each other, and resources on-line.

 written following the 2021 Mentoring Summit with 5 tips for building an e-Mentoring strategy into a site-based program.
 And, here are

 to eMentor/Tutor programs to learn from.
 Use these in planning for post Covid activities.